pastchum/MeetWhenAh/docs/ci-cd-setup.md

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   Push to       │    │   Push to       │    │   Push to       │
-│   develop       │    │   main          │    │   any branch    │
+│   staging       │    │   main          │    │   any branch    │
 └─────────┬───────┘    └─────────┬───────┘    └─────────┬───────┘
           │                      │                      │
           ▼                      ▼                      ▼